nektra/outlook-autocomplete/README.md

 How Autocomplete works in Outlook
 =================================
-The list of addresses that you see when autocompletion triggers in any "address" type field, such as "To:", "Cc:", "Bcc:", etc, is stored in a NK2 file under `%USERPROFILE%\AppData\Roaming\Microsoft\Outlook ` where cache entries are stored.
+The list of addresses that you see when autocompletion triggers in any "address" type field, such as "To:", "Cc:", "Bcc:", etc, is stored in a Outlook.NK2 file in the folder `%USERPROFILE%\AppData\Roaming\Microsoft\Outlook `.

 Outlook reads the file at request, e.g: when the user is going to compose a new mail message.
 After the user sends the message, Outlook will re-write the file with the "Record Weight" field changed.
 Weights are modified, and file reordered by this field, according to the frequency or popularity of each address.

-Many tools exist to modify the file "offline", such as NK2Edit.
-Our purpose is to change the name cache on-the-fly, seeing the changes in realtime.
+Many tools exist to modify the file "offline", such as NK2Edit [5].
+Our purpose is to change the name cache on-the-fly, seeing the results in realtime.

 Internal structure
 ==================
 The NK2 file structure is known and documented by Microsoft itself [1].
-The on memory version follows the same general structure: a metadata header, followed by the database rowset.
+The in-memory version follows the same general structure: a metadata header, followed by the database rowset.
 The structures to hold the rows and rowset are publicly documented in MSDN [2][3].